Examples of good brand names: Some of the most successful brand names ever

 Snapple Logo

-The Snapple brand has been widely adopted in the consumer goods industry, especially beverages.
-The brand originally operated under the less catchy name of Unadulterated Food Products.
-While the original name may have been simple and reflected the company’s dedication to quality ingredients, it lacked the spark needed to be memorable in the minds of consumers.
+The Snapple brand has been widely adopted in consumer goods, especially beverages.
+However, the brand originally operated under the less catchy name Unadulterated Food Products.
+While the original name may have been simple and reflected the company’s dedication to quality ingredients, it lacked the spark to be memorable in consumers’ minds.

-This led to a change when one of the company’s co-founders came up with the name “Snapple,” inspired by the description of the drink as a “juicy apple.”
-The new name encapsulates many elements that make it extremely effective for brand recognition.
-The name effortlessly combines the words “fast” and “apple” to create a new, playful term that immediately resonates with shoppers as creative and descriptive.
-It tells a short but vivid story about what you can expect from the product.
+This led to a change when one of the company’s co-founders coined “Snapple,” inspired by the drink’s description as a “juicy apple.”
+The new name encapsulates many elements, making it extremely effective for brand recognition.
+It effortlessly combines “fast” and “apple” to create a new, playful term that immediately resonates with shoppers as creative and descriptive.
+It tells a short but vivid story about what to expect from the product.

-The name has phonetic properties that make it easy and pleasant to pronounce.
-Its auditory appeal makes it a topic of conversation, which serves as a form of organic promotion.
+The name’s phonetic properties make it easy and pleasant to pronounce.
+Its auditory appeal makes it a topic of conversation, which is a form of organic promotion.

 The name “Snapple” is “sticky” in the psychological sense: once heard, it is memorable.
 This is a very important characteristic in a market flooded with different names and brands competing for consumers’ attention.
-The decision to move from a more casual name to a dynamic name like “Snapple” is not just a rebranding but a strategic choice that has a long-term impact on the success of the brand.
+Moving from a more casual name to a dynamic name like “Snapple” is not just a rebranding but a strategic choice that has a long-term impact on the brand’s success.

 Sony